seshasrinivaspendyala/AI-PC-Code-Samples/Video-Description-Generation-Query-Retrieval/Readme.md

 ![How it works](./assets/Video_description_generation_and_query_retrieval_workflow.jpg)

-## Sample Structure
+## Project Structure

-    Video-Description-Generation-Query-Retrieval/                          # Sample folder
+    Video-Description-Generation-Query-Retrieval/                          # Project Sample folder
-    ├── assets/                                                            # assets folder which contains the images │   ├── Generating_video_descriptions_using_Pytorch_XPU.png            # Output screenshot image 1
+    ├── assets/                                                            # Assets folder which contains the images and diagrams
+    │   ├── Generating_video_descriptions_using_Pytorch_XPU.png            # Output screenshot image 1
     │   ├── Video_description_generation_and_query_retrieval_workflow.jpg  # Workflow image
     │   └── Video_display.png                                              # Output screenshot image 2
-    ├── Readme.md                                                          # Readme file which contains all the details and instructions about the sample
+    ├── Readme.md                                                          # Readme file which contains all the details and instructions about the project sample
     ├── SVW_subset_video_dataset.zip                                       # ZIP file which contains subset videos of the Sport videos in the wild
-    ├── Video_Description_Generation_Query_Retrieval.ipynb                 # Notebook file to excute the sample
-    ├── pyproject.toml                                                     # Requirements for the sample
+    ├── Video_Description_Generation_Query_Retrieval.ipynb                 # Notebook file to excute the project sample ├── pyproject.toml                                                     # Requirements for the project sample
-    └── uv.lock                                                            # File which captures the packages installed for the sample
+    └── uv.lock                                                            # File which captures the packages installed for the project sample

+---

 ## Prerequisites